 Compass is an approved Certifying Organization (CO) for the President’s Volunteer Service Awards (PVSA).
 The PVSA is a prestigious national honor offered in recognition of volunteer commitment.
 Established in 2003, this award honors individuals and groups who have demonstrated a sustained commitment to volunteer service over the course of 12 months.
-Service hours can be accumulated through work on a variety of projects throughout the year.
+Service hours can be accumulated on a variety of projects throughout the year.

 The PVSA is awarded annually at the Bronze, Silver, and Gold levels.
 For many, earning one or more awards will be a noteworthy honor on future college or scholarship applications.

 Volunteers must register with PVSA in order to create an online account to track hours.
 Children under age 13 must provide a parent’s e-mail and obtain parental permission.
 Once a parent has received a link and approved the child’s account, tabs will appear to enter the certifying organization (CO) and to begin entering hours.

 Volunteers must designate Compass as their certifying organization (CO) in their online account.
 Volunteers should enter the Record of Service (ROS) Key YJG-9797 in order to link their volunteer hours to Compass for certification.